from __future__ import annotations

 )

-return final_output, new_state
+return out, new_state

 return batched_fn